The Williams Companies, Inc. (NYSE:WMB) Holdings Cut by Retirement Systems of Alabama

 The firm also recently announced a quarterly dividend, which will be paid on Monday, March 28th.
 Investors of record on Friday, March 11th will be paid a dividend of $0.425 per share.
 This is an increase from Williams Companies’s previous quarterly dividend of $0.41.
 The ex-dividend date is Thursday, March 10th.
 This represents a $1.70 annualized dividend and a yield of 5.29%.
 Williams Companies’s dividend payout ratio is presently 137.10%.

-WMB has been the topic of a number of recent research reports.
-Bank of America raised their price target on shares of Williams Companies from $34.00 to $35.00 and gave the company a “buy” rating in a report on Tuesday, January 18th.
-Stifel Nicolaus raised their price target on shares of Williams Companies from $31.00 to $34.00 and gave the company a “buy” rating in a report on Tuesday, March 1st.
-Mizuho raised their price target on shares of Williams Companies from $33.00 to $35.00 and gave the company a “buy” rating in a report on Thursday, March 17th.
-Wells Fargo & Company raised their price target on shares of Williams Companies from $31.00 to $34.00 and gave the company an “overweight” rating in a report on Thursday, December 16th.
-Finally, Raymond James raised their price target on shares of Williams Companies from $34.00 to $36.00 and gave the company a “strong-buy” rating in a report on Wednesday, February 23rd.
+WMB has been the subject of a number of research analyst reports.
+Bank of America increased their target price on shares of Williams Companies from $34.00 to $35.00 and gave the stock a “buy” rating in a research report on Tuesday, January 18th.
+Raymond James raised their price target on shares of Williams Companies from $34.00 to $36.00 and gave the company a “strong-buy” rating in a report on Wednesday, February 23rd.
+Zacks Investment Research upgraded shares of Williams Companies from a “hold” rating to a “strong-buy” rating and set a $37.00 price target on the stock in a report on Tuesday.
+Citigroup raised their price target on shares of Williams Companies from $27.00 to $29.00 in a report on Thursday, January 13th.
+Finally, TD Securities raised their price target on shares of Williams Companies from $30.00 to $32.00 and gave the company a “buy” rating in a report on Wednesday, February 23rd.
 Three investment analysts have rated the stock with a hold rating, nine have assigned a buy rating and two have assigned a strong buy rating to the stock.
 According to data from MarketBeat, Williams Companies has a consensus rating of “Buy” and a consensus target price of $33.31.

 About Williams Companies (Get Rating)